 Certified diamonds are often significantly more expensive than non-certified ones.
 If you prefer a smaller stone, getting a certified diamond may not make a huge chip in your bank account.
 However, if you require a larger stone and are working with a tighter budget, it may be a more suitable idea to get a non-certified diamond from a trusted jeweler.
 Also keep in mind that handcrafted jewelry shops are a good way to save money but still ensure high quality.

-The size of a diamond as well as its clarity, color, cut, and carat weight have a significant impact on its price.
+The size of a diamond as well as its clarity, color, cut, and carat weight have a significant impact on its price and the value of your ring.

 Synthetic moissanite is an artificial gemstone that closely resembles diamonds.
 It comes immediately after diamonds in the Mohs scale of hardness with a hardness of 9.25 and is also known to wear similarly.